Jackson Hastings: Newcastle Knights

 In November 2022, Hastings was released from the final year of his Wests Tigers contract and signed a three-year deal with the Newcastle Knights.

-In round 1 of the 2023 NRL season, Hastings made his club debut for Newcastle in their 20-12 loss against the New Zealand Warriors.
+In round 1 of the 2023 NRL season, Hastings made his club debut for Newcastle in their 20–12 loss against the New Zealand Warriors.

 In round 18 of the 2023 NRL season, Hastings scored two tries in Newcastle's 66-0 victory over Canterbury.

 Hastings made 22 appearances for Newcastle in the 2023 NRL season as the club finished 5th on the table.
-Hastings played in the clubs elimination final victory over Canberra but missed the following week against the New Zealand Warriors in which Newcastle's season was ended.
+Hastings played in the club's elimination final victory over Canberra but missed the following week against the New Zealand Warriors in which Newcastle's season was ended.

 After Newcastle lost the opening two matches of the 2024 NRL season, Hastings was demoted to reserve grade and replaced with Jack Cogger.
 It was reported that Hastings refused to train with the reserve grade team after being demoted.

 On 1 April 2024, Fox Sports commentator Andrew Voss was forced to apologise over a comment he made about Hastings during Newcastle's round 4 match against the New Zealand Warriors.
 The camera was panning to some of the NSW Cup players from Newcastle who were watching the first grade team play when Voss commented that one of the players was Hastings who appeared to be sleeping on the hill.
 Hastings took to his twitter account posting "Unsure who is commenting our game but to make a false statement about me sleeping on the hill when I am in the grandstand watching the game is ridiculous but not surprising to go with multiple lies told over the last few weeks".
 Voss then replied to Hastings saying “Apology to you Jackson.
 Certainly wasn’t delivered with any critical intent.
 Mistake made, Hope we are calling you in the top grade against next week v Dragons".

 Hastings played 16 matches for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
 They were eliminated in the first week of the finals by North Queensland.

 Hastings started the 2025 NRL season with Newcastle's reserve grade side after being frozen out of the first team squad by head coach Adam O'Brien.
 After spending the first 14 weeks in reserve grade, Hastings was called into the Newcastle side for their round 15 match against the Sydney Roosters.

-Hastings managed to only make five appearances for Newcastle in the 2025 NRL season which saw the club finish last and claim the Wooden Spoon.
+Hastings managed to only make five appearances for Newcastle in the 2025 NRL season, which saw the club finish last and claim the Wooden Spoon.